 One more thing.
 What does the title A Song of Ice and Fire mean?
-It means there is a struggle for humanities survival against the two dragon extremes; the ice dragon White Walkers and then Daenerys and her three-headed fire dragons.
+It means there is a struggle for humanity’s survival against the two dragon extremes; the ice dragon White Walkers and then Daenerys and her three-headed fire dragons.
+GRRM has been planning all along for Daenerys to have the power to ‘bend people to her will‘.
 A Song (battle) of Ice and (then) Fire.
-They are both the greatest threats to Westeros, so says Martin.
+They are both the greatest threats to Westeros, so spake Martin.

 Q: For people who are not familiar with your work, the series takes place in an imaginary world.
 There is a struggle for control of the kingdom.
 This dynastic war is essentially one of three main plot lines.
 There are the other plot lines involving these sort of superhuman characters, and then there’s the exiled Targaryen daughter who seeks the return of her ancient throne.
 Why those three main plot lines?